Monday, February 15, 2010

 I love a three-day weekend.
 There's something so freeing about having Sunday night be a carefree time, rather than a time spent getting ready for the coming week.
 Last night, my husband and middle son made a batch of waffles--at 10:30 P.M.
 They had such a good time that I didn't even mind the big mess they made in the kitchen.

 All things considered, I think the celebration of Federal holidays on Mondays is a good idea.
 It's nice to have a holiday linked to a weekend, and the particular date of the thing we're celebrating is usually not so important as the fact that we're celebrating it.
-(Independence Day and Veterans Day are notable exceptions: July 4 and November 11 were important days.)
+Independence Day and Veterans Day are notable exceptions: July 4 and November 11 were highly significant dates in our country's history.

 But with February's holiday, I wonder if the reason for the holiday has become lost.
 When I was a little kid, everyone knew that February 22 was George Washington's birthday, just like everyone knew that February 12 was Abraham Lincoln's birthday.
 Only Washington's birthday made the cut to become a "real" holiday, but both dates were considered important.
 Now I think that the generic "Presidents Day" serves to honor the office of the presidency, which is fine--the office is a big a deal, after all.
 But I wonder if maybe we've lost something in not paying some particular respect to Washington.